michalkmet/xp-find-the-divisors/NOTES.md

 - ✅ UAT2.4 - When user pass 7, it should return '7' is prime'

 Pomodoro 3:
-- 🚧 UAT2.5 - When user pass 11, it should return '11' is prime'
+- ✅  UAT2.5 - When user pass 11, it should return '11' is prime'
+- 🚧 UAT2.6 - When user pass 13, it should return '13' is prime'